jdbowman/sim/README.md

     to do other stuff

 scripts: template of python scripts that utilize pymodule and scripts to do
-    other stuff such as extrapolating the Haslam map
+    other stuff such as extrapolating the Haslam map.
+Some scripts are executable expected in pymodule, so you should add this directory to your PATH